pollfish/docs/mediation.md

 Publishers can also change through their Dashboard per mediation network the following settings:

-- Maximum Length Of Interview (LOI)
+- **Maximum Length Of Interview (LOI)** - The Length Of Interview  is the maximum amount of time (in minutes) a survey should take.
-- Minimum Incidence Rate (IR)
+- **Minimum Incidence Rate (IR)** - The Incidence Rate is calculated as a percentage of successful completes over the total surveys served.
-- Desktop Vs Mobile Surveys (when available)
+- **Desktop Vs Mobile Surveys (when available)** - Some providers support surveys not only for mobile but also for desktop (ideal for websites)

 <p align="center"><img style="margin: 0 auto; display: block;  border: 1px solid #eeeeee;" src="https://storage.googleapis.com/pollfish_production/other/settings_control.png" width="600" height="auto"/>
 </p>